Girish-Krishnan/ECE-SIPP-Python-ML/3_Deep_Learning/README.md

 ### 0. PyTorch tensor basics
 `python 00_tensor_basics.py`

-Demonstrates creating tensors, running operations, and basic autograd.
+Demonstrates creating tensors, running operations, basic autograd and a tiny gradient-descent example.

 ### 1. Train a simple MLP
 `python 01_train_mlp.py`

 Downloads the MNIST dataset, splits it into training/validation/test sets and trains a multilayer perceptron for a few epochs.
-A plot of the learning curve is saved along with the weights as `mlp_mnist.pt`.
+A plot of the learning curve is saved and a few sample predictions are visualized.
+The weights are written to `mlp_mnist.pt`.

 ### 2. Train a basic CNN
 `python 02_train_cnn.py`

 Builds a small convolutional neural network trained on the same MNIST splits.
-Training and validation loss curves are plotted and the final weights are written to `cnn_mnist.pt`.
+Training/validation curves are plotted and sample predictions are shown.
+The final weights are written to `cnn_mnist.pt`.

 ### 3. Finetune a pretrained ResNet
 `python 03_transfer_learning.py`

 Uses a ResNet18 pretrained on ImageNet and finetunes it on CIFAR10 using proper train/val/test splits.
-Learning curves are saved and the finetuned weights are written to `resnet18_cifar10.pt`.
+Loss curves and example predictions are produced and the finetuned weights are written to `resnet18_cifar10.pt`.

 ### 4. Run object detection
 `python 04_object_detection.py`